 €€€ | Fine dining | Away from crowds

-If you have read other of our articles you will know that the word ” Osteria” in Italian usually is the name for an eatery that is pretty laid back and doesn’t hurt the wallet.
-This particular Osteria is actually fine dining and will probably become a Michelin star soon, so enjoy it while you can at non Michelin star prices.
+If you have read our other articles you will know that the word osteria in Italian usually is the name for an eatery that is pretty laid back and doesn’t hurt the wallet.
+This particular osteria is actually fine dining and will probably become a Michelin star soon, so enjoy it while you can at non-Michelin star prices.